aarongrace/graceful_hawk_ripple/README.md

 - `SET_DIG_IN_WORD()` – handles sub-word pixel placement inside 4-bit "digit slots"
 - `LOWER_CANVAS_VALUES()` – decays every value by halving it, creating fade-out trails

-The canvas acts as both the logical state and visual texture of the simulation.

 ### 6. Display Reconstruction

 **File:** `display.a`

-Handles translation from the internal canvas to visible emulator output.
+Handles translation from the internal canvas to the unified emulator output.

 **Major functions:**

-- `RECREATE_MONITOR()` – prints the lower display (ripple grid) by reading canvas data and outputting hex-ascii values
+- `RECREATE_MONITOR()` – prints the lower display (ripple grid) using canvas
-- `RECREATE_MEMORY()` – projects the right-side "memory" columns
+- `RECREATE_MEMORY()` – writes relevant section from canvas into the right-side "memory" columns
-- `RECREATE_REGISTERS()` – writes upper-left "registers" from the framebuffer
+- `RECREATE_REGISTERS()` – writes into upper-left "registers"

-- `DISPLAY_CANVAS()` – orchestrates all three, forming the complete visual frame
+- `DISPLAY_CANVAS()` – runs the three above

-Together, these reconstruct the Hawk's text-mode display as a coherent image—the visible ripple field.
+Together, these reset the displays and

 ---